Alonso-del-Arte/testing-framework/README.md

 to have.
 * 1.01, March 3, 2025.
 I discovered `assertInRange()` was missing the customized
 messages for parameters of type `double`, so I patched that.

+## Known issues

+By doing more work on this project on the command line, I have discovered some issues that are just not issues when using this testing framework in an IDE.

+* When the test runner can't find the test class, it reports it couldn't find the test class, but then it also reports that 0 tests passed, 0 tests failed, 0 tests were skipped and 0 tests caused errors.
+This is confusing and I intend to correct this once I decide on a better way for the test runner to behave in this case.
+* On macOS, the test runner seems to get stuck after running more than 300 tests.
+It does report the results, but the command prompt doesn't return immediately like it does when running a test class with fewer tests.
+I haven't yet figured out why this is.
+* On an older computer that doesn't run as fast as it used to, such as a computer that originally ran Windows 7, was upgraded to Windows 10 and can't be "upgraded" to Windows 11, tests with `assertTimeout()` might be brittle, failing then passing without changes to the class under test.
+I'm not sure if this is an issue that I can fix.